 Exploring Astoria is an easy day trip and the ferry ride gives you the option to make detours at any of the stops along the route.
 While planning, it is important to note that currently all NYC ferries are only operating at fifty percent capacity due to Covid-19.
-If the crowd on the ferry is light, a mask does not need to be worn for the duration of the journey.
-However, if social distancing is unable to occur, you will be asked by the ferry’s crew to refrain from taking off your face covering.
+Masks or face coverings are required.

 By Sean BoyleBLOG COMMENTS POWERED BY DISQUS